-As homeowners, we need to stay on top of everything.
+As homeowners who are looking at home buying, we need to stay on top of everything.
 Knowing all the necessary things to keep them in tiptop condition is imperative.
 And dealing with damages, repairs, and replacements can be a daunting task.

 With so many different rooms and priorities, sometimes it’s difficult to pick a starting point.
 If you want to improve your home to make it a more comfortable shelter for the entire family, I’ve encapsulated the top five home improvement tips that you should try.

 - Splash on some fresh paint.

 Whether you’re improving the house for yourself or buyers, always remember that an alluring curb appeal will give your home more value.
 Paint the exterior walls to make it look brand new.
 Then paint the interior walls to have the same fresh aura when lounging with the family.
 Your door also gives the curb appeal an extra oomph.
 Paint it with an attractive color that’s opposite from the walls.
 Hiring painters might cost an arm and a leg; if you can paint the house yourself, then no one is stopping you.